two-torial/two-torial/docs/games/popnusaneko/problems.md

 ### How to Unlock Songs

 !!! tip ""
 	Without an appropriate hex edit available, the game is missing song unlocks.
 To resolve this, I've provided an unlocked DLL with BOTH the HDMI audio fix and E: drive fix already applied.
-You can download it [here](/files/usaneko-unlock.zip)
+You can download from the Discord server [here.](https://discord.gg/cZRUmEPK78)

 	Simply replace it with your existing one inside the `contents` folder of your game installation.
 When asked to replace, hit yes.